 A small number of Assessment Centres do not have ground floor facilities.
 If your appointment is at one of these Centres, we will tell you when we confirm your appointment.
 If you would have difficulty using stairs to evacuate a building, please contact us.

 You are welcome to bring a relative, carer or friend to the assessment.
-Although we recognise that a companion may provide a valuable contribution, the assessment and discussion will always be focused towards you.
-The Healthcare Professional will explain how they will proceed at the assessment.
+Although we recognise that a companion may give a valuable contribution, the assessment and discussion will focus on you.
+The Healthcare Professional will explain more at the assessment.

 If you need to bring children with you, please also bring someone to look after them while you are having your assessment.